Culinary Trail Signature Dish: Crawfish Bread

 You don't have to wait until New Orleans Jazz Fest to sample this delicious, creamy, beloved loaf of Louisiana love.

 Only the most delicious thing ever.
 But seriously, imagine chopped garlic, green onion, celery and bell pepper sautéed in olive oil and butter.
 Now add crawfish, a little white wine and a chunk of cream cheese.
 Stir until melted, add Cajun seasoning and spread onto French bread dough that you roll up and bake until golden brown.
 Voila!
 Savory, cheesy, crawfish-y goodness baked inside every bite.
 What could be better?

-Some 25 years ago, John Laborde from Avoyelles Parish was making sausage bread as a hobby when an idea struck.
-“The Cajun food craze was taking over, and I made a loaf with crawfish in it,” he says.
-He rolled out his homemade dough, spread cheese, crawfish, and seasonings on top, and then rolled it up, sort of like a calzone.
-Voilà—an instant classic.
-He began selling his creation and ultimately landed a coveted food vendor spot at the New Orleans Jazz and Heritage Festival, where his booth has been one of the busiest for the last two decades.
-Local crawfish loaf fans know you don’t have to wait for Jazz Fest.
-Satisfy your craving at Laborde’s PanAroma Foods in Marksville, where you’ll also find sausage bread, shrimp bread, gumbo, and more.
+Back in 1984, John Laborde from Avoyelles Parish was making sausage bread as a hobby when an idea struck.
+“The Cajun food craze was taking over, and I made a loaf with crawfish in it,” he said.
+He rolled out his homemade dough, spread cheese, crawfish and seasonings on top, and then rolled it up, sort of like a calzone, to create an instant classic.
+He began selling his creation and eventually landed a coveted food vendor spot at the New Orleans Jazz and Heritage Festival, where his booth has been one of the busiest for the last two decades.

-Want to get a first hand account of what this delicious, cheesy, yummy bread is all about?
-Read Jay D. Ducote's Bite and Booze Blog with his expert take on this signature dish!
+For a first-hand account of what this yummy bread is all about, check out Jay D. Ducote's Bite and Booze Blog for his expert take on this signature dish.